 We review identifiable intangible assets for impairment in accordance with ASC 350 - Intangibles - Goodwill and Other, whenever events or changes in circumstances indicate the carrying amount may not be recoverable.
 Our intangible assets are currently solely the costs of obtaining trademarks and patents.
 Events or changes in circumstances that indicate the carrying amount may not be recoverable include, but are not limited to, a significant change in the medical device marketplace and a significant adverse change in the business climate in which we operate.
 If such events or changes in circumstances are present, the undiscounted cash flows method is used to determine whether the intangible asset is impaired.
 Cash flows would include the estimated terminal value of the asset and exclude any interest charges.
 If the carrying value of the asset exceeds the undiscounted cash flows over the estimated remaining life of the asset, the asset is considered impaired, and the impairment is measured by reducing the carrying value of the asset to its fair value using the discounted cash flows method.
 The discount rate utilized is based on management's best estimate of the related risks and return at the time the impairment assessment is made.
-The Company wrote off the entire original STREAMWAY FMS product patent of \$140,588 in June 2013.
-The balance represented intellectual property in the form of patents for our original STREAMWAY FMS product.
-The Company's enhanced STREAMWAY FMS product has a new patent pending.
+The Company worte off the entire original STREAMWAY FMS product.
+The Company's enhanced STREAMWAY FMS product has a new patent preding.